impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

 Looks like it lives inside a function called `create_prototype_shim`.
 Seems like we're on the right track!

 Now that we know where in the RBENV codebase the if-block comes from, let's look at the git history for that file.
-I copy the filepath for `rbenv-rehash` and run `git blame` on it (docs on this command [here](https://archive.ph/iSiLS)):
+I copy the filepath for `rbenv-rehash` and run `git blame` on it (docs on this command [here](https://web.archive.org/web/20230327142152/https://git-scm.com/docs/git-blame){:target="_blank" rel="noopener"}):

 <p style="text-align: center">
   <img src="/assets/images/git-blame-rbenv-rehash.png" width="70%" alt="output of the `git blame` command for the `libexec/rbenv-rehash` file">